-The WMC will be responsible for daily coordination with all field crews involved in activities that generate waste.
-The WMC will perform daily rounds of each of the work sites to oversee the waste collection and will verify that procedures used by the field crews comply with the WMP guidelines.
-Any improper procedures will be documented in the waste management logbook, and instructions for proper procedures will be given to the field crews.
+The WE will be responsible for daily coordination with all field crews involved in activities that generate waste.
+The FC or FE will perform periodic oversight of work sites to oversee the waste collection and will verify that procedures used by the field crews comply with the WMP guidelines.
+Deficiencies will be documented in the waste management logbook, and instructions for proper procedures will be given to the field crews.
 Site visits will be documented in the field logbook.